adrylain/luapong/README.md

 ##### v.1 Complete remake of JavaPong with updated textures from https://github.com/tms9900/javapong.
 Added sounds and new font.

-Lua SDL2 bindings can be found here -> https://github.com/Tangent128/luasdl2
+Lua SDL2 binding can be found here -> https://github.com/Tangent128/luasdl2

 ## Necessary Packages: